ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   special
-    Whether to give a user profile the SPECIAL attribute.
+    Whether to assign the SPECIAL attribute for the connection.

-    This attribute lets a user change attributes of other profiles.
-Use with caution.
+    This attribute allows the user to change attributes of other profiles.

     | **required**: False
     | **type**: bool